Kazumz/avoid-ignoring-exhaustive-deps/README.md

 With hooks though, came other challenges:
 - In some cases, when using multiple useEffects, you can end up writing what appears to be more syntax to achieve the same result.
 - Hooks if not maintained in some form of logical order can end up syntactically messy.
 - A move towards using React as more of a framework, rather than a library.
 Good or bad?
 Debatable.
+Suddenly everything looks like it can be implemented as a hook.

 Along with hooks came a new pattern, called dependencies.
 You can write a hook in a way that it will conditionally do a job for you based on these dependencies, rather than running all of the time or just once.